appscode/blog/content/post/production-grade-dbaas-on-kubernetes-with-appscode-kubedb-kubevault-kubestash-dell-powerflex/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VWPvbiiHWvU?si=4smO8VBmMPdyFXCE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 With the KubeDB operator deployed and operational, we will setup the persistent databases in a high-availability cluster configuration using MySQL, MongoDB, Redis and RabbitMQ CRD.
-Along the way we will also understand how easily databases can be seeded with intial data (maybe a migration from some other DBaaS).
+Along the way we will also understand how easily databases can be seeded with initial data (maybe a migration from some other DBaaS).
 In a tandem execution, we will also deploy the sock-shop microservices and also observe the leverage of database secrets sourced from KubeVault.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5YEp3J_C8mc?si=rK41Z5ihO2yn3Stm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>